Thanks for dropping in on my unbiased and honest review of Copy My Websites!

 Laughable Income Claims

-The truth is, get-rich-quick is a folk-tale, no matter what money making opportunity you decide to partake in.
+The truth is, get-rich-quick is a folk-tale (as I’ve already said), no matter what money making opportunity you decide to partake in.

 If any person presents you with implausible income claims on the web, they are definitely a fabricator.

 Who doesn’t love a good online bargain, huh? 😉